AdobeDocs/experience-manager-64.en/help/communities/using/configure-scoring.md

 The child node of `scoring`is the scoring rule name.
 Thus, a best practice is that scoring rule names on a server be globally unique.

-For the Geometrixx Engage site, the user and their score is in a path contstructed with the scoring rule name, community site's site id ( `engage-ba81p`), an unique id, and the user's id :
+For the Geometrixx Engage site, the user and their score is in a path contstructed with the scoring rule name, community site's site id ( `engage-ba81p`), an unique id, and the user's id:

 * `.../scoring/forums-scoring/engage-ba81p/6d179715c0e93cb2b20886aa0434ca9b5a540401/riley`

-For the Community Components guide site, the user and their score is in a path constructed with the scoring rule name, a default id ( `default-site`), an unique id, and the user's id :
+For the Community Components guide site, the user and their score is in a path constructed with the scoring rule name, a default id ( `default-site`), an unique id, and the user's id:

 * `.../scoring/forums-scoring/default-site/b27a17cb4910a9b69fe81fb1b492ba672d2c086e/riley`